The Outer Worlds Companions guide – where to find them and how to use them effectively

 - Where do you find Felix?: Groundbreaker Docking Bays

-- How to recruit Felix: Intervene with the argument on the docking bays.
-If you’re civil towards him, he’ll ask to join when you are able to leave.
+- How to recruit Felix: Speak with Felix at the Docking Bays (he’s busily engaged in a heated argument).
+Take his side in the matter, and he’ll ask to join you there and then.

-- Companion Quest: “Friendship’s Due” (Explore with Felix for a short time and he’ll ask for a favour)
+- Companion Quest: “Friendship’s Due” – this one procs after spending some time with Felxi in your party.
+He’ll ask to speak with you, and provide you with the quest.

 - Companion Special Ability: Dropkick (Felix charges his target, leaps into the air and slams into the target with both feet).